-- Marie Helene Boulanger was part of a panel for the conference on 19 September 2023 bringing together speakers from the local, national and European levels to discuss preparations for the European elections and in particular the innovation in Belgium of votes at 16.
-This event included a group of young Austrians to come to Brussels to explain to young Belgians their experience with voting at 16.
-Thanks to the support of DG Just a member of this group was invited to speak at a major event on democracy and electoral issues organised by the Commission in early December. - Harry Panagopulos was a speaker at the opening session of the annual ECIT conference on 31 October 2023 which marked the 30th anniversary of the creation of Union citizenship by the Maastricht Treaty.
+• Marie Helene Boulanger was part of a panel for the conference on 19 September 2023 bringing together speakers from the local, national and European levels to discuss preparations for the European elections and in particular the innovation in

+Belgium of votes at 16.
+ECIT organised the participation of a group of young Austrians to come to Brussels to explain to young Belgians their experience with voting at 16.
+Thanks to the support of DG Just a member of this group was invited to speak at a major event on democracy and electoral issues organised by the Commission in early December.

+- Harry Panagopulos was a speaker at the opening session of the annual ECIT conference on 31 October 2023 which marked the 30th anniversary of the creation of Union citizenship by the Maastricht Treaty.
 A particular feature of this session was a presentation by a senior official at the European Court of Justice about the recent case law of the Court on EU citizenship.
-This largely supported the evidence coming from the project that the concerns raised by 13.9 million mobile citizens included but went beyond traditional free movement questions to raise issues of access and loss of EU citizenship and increasing issues of transnational digital citizenship. - Srd Kisevic made an important contribution to the project when he presented the package of the 2023 Citizenship report adopted on 6 December 2023 to the conference organised on 24 January 2024.
-The guidelines on free movement and residence under Directive 2004/38 in the light of recent court judgments on same- sex couples, for example-relate directly to concerns raised in the MobileCIT project.
-The session was also instructive because it included a

-- speaker from the European Parliament and showed where there are differences of emphasis between the two Institutions. - Marie Helene Boulanger came back to the project and the final event on 3 July 2024.
-This was a valuable opportunity to review what had been achieved over the last legislature and what could be expected from the next.
+This largely supported the evidence coming from the project that the concerns raised by 13.9 million mobile citizens included but went beyond traditional free movement questions to raise issues of access and loss of EU citizenship and increasing issues of a transnational digital citizenship - Srd Kisevic made an important contribution to the project when he presented the package of the 2023 Citizenship report adopted on 6 December 2023 to the conference organised on 24 January 2024.
+The guidelines on free movement and residence under Directive 2004/38 in the light of recent court judgments on same-sex couples, for example-relate directly to concerns raised in the MobileCIT project.
+The session was also instructive because it included a speaker from the European Parliament and showed where there are differences of emphasis between the two Institutions. - Marie Helene Boulanger came back to the project and the final event on 3 July 2024.
+This was a very valuable opportunity to review what had been achieved over the last legislature and what could be expected from the next.
 The point was made that whilst the Commission had done valuable work to defend rights to freedom of movement during the pandemic and ensure that they were restored with the return to normal, a stronger commitment at the political level would be needed to preserve European rights in the light of the results of the European elections and the influence of more euro-sceptical and nationalistic forces in the policy-making process.
 For example, the new Dutch government had announced that it would seek a revision of European rights to freedom of movement, a danger also emphasised by a newly elected MEP from the Netherlands.
-DG JUST was present throughout the final event.
+DG justice was present throughout the final event since Marie Helene Boulanger was accompanied by two of her colleagues.

-7. Evaluation and Feedback (T5.4)
+7.Evaluation and Feedback (T5.4)

 The results of the advocacy phase were presented to the project stakeholders and target groups during the final conference organized by ECIT which took place on 3rd July 2024 in the premises of the European Economic and Social Committee.
-This was an opportunity to present the Evaluation Report to the target audience representatives and institutional stakeholders (EESC, DG JUST, European political parties) participating in person and/or following the live stream.
+This was an opportunity to present the Evaluation Report to the target audience representatives and institutional stakeholders (EESC, DG JUST, European political parties) present in person and/or following the live stream.
 The Evaluation Report was distributed to the conference participants and presented in a dedicated panel discussion.
+The evaluation report is included in an Annex to this report (D5.2).